webmonger/gdkdemo/README.md

 This voice command opens a new activity, which includes the "dictation" function.
 Tap to start dictation.

+## GDK Camera Sample Code

+This GDK demo app illustrates how to use Glass camera to take pictures and display the photos on LiveCard.

 ## GDK Location Sample Code